webrules/iMemory/README.md

-A sligtly changed clone of Paul Jensen's Photo Discovery in nw.js.

-It is based on the minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+A sligtly changed clone of Paul Jensen's Photo Discovery.
+But this one is based on the Electron Quick Start template.

 ## To Use